exthosdev/exthos/README.md

 ### Overview: Low level APIs

 At the core of exthos is the `engine` that is responsible for running the `engineProcess`.
 The `engineProcess` is esentially a child process that runs benthos (in streams mode).
 `streams` represent inputs connected to outputs, optionally via a pipeline containing processors and are created using: `new Stream(...)`.
-During development, these streams can be run in standalone mode i.e. without an engine using: `stream.start()`.
-However, one must not run stream in standalone mode in production.
-The preferred way is to add stream objects into the engine instance at will using: `engine.add(stream)`.
-The streams can be updated or removed from the engine as well using: `engine.update(), engine.remove()`.
+Stream objects are added to the engine instance at will using: `engine.add(stream)`.
+The streams can be updated or removed from the engine at will as well using: `engine.update(), engine.remove()`.

 ### Overview: High level APIs